griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 Other Kotlin libraries not covered here but worth comparing are [Zeko-Sql-Builder](https://github.com/darkredz/Zeko-SQL-Builder) and
 [Zeko-Data-Mapper](https://github.com/darkredz/Zeko-Data-Mapper).
 These are in less active development.

+A recent Kotlin jdbc wrapper to use is [lite-for-jdbc](https://github.com/target/lite-for-jdbc) for common database interactions.

 ---

 **Exposed** [Kotlin Sql Framework](https://github.com/JetBrains/Exposed)